subhadip2111/DreamLift/README.md

 : Get detailed information about a specific exam by ID.
 Opportunities
 GET /api/opportunities: Get a list of opportunities based on the user's input.
-Teachers
-GET /api/teachers/finder: Find the best teachers around the user's location based on the desired exam.
-GET /api/teachers/learning: Access learning resources for upcoming young teachers to learn exam patterns and syllabi.
 Blog
 GET /api/blogs: Get a list of blog posts.
 GET /api/blogs/
 : Get detailed information about a specific blog post by ID.
+Teachers
+GET /api/teachers: Find the best teachers around the user's location based on the desired exam.
+Learning System
+GET /api/learning: Access resources for upcoming young teachers to learn the exam pattern and syllabus.
 Contributing
 Fork the repository.
 Create a new branch for your feature or bug fix: